 Dan and Arjun could not make the trip themselves at that time as they were fully occupied with emergency relief in central Nepal, but the seed of an idea was sown to visit the area and see how the people were coping at a later date.

-About July 2015 they started putting together the idea of a trekking expedition into the lower Everest region.
-The dates were set for Oct 27 - Nov 5th 2015 with a small team of invited internationals and locals.
-With the monsoon season well underway plans were being formulated to return to Nepal and continue to assist with rebuild and 'bounce back'.
-The expedition would involve local buses, jeeps, donkeys, a flight from Kathmandu to Phaplu and return from Lukla to Kathmandu; a lot of long distance hiking across the Himalayan foothills (mountains to foreigners!).
+About July 2015 Dan and Arjun started putting together the idea of a trekking expedition into the lower Everest region.
+The dates were set for Oct 27 – Nov 5th 2015 with a small team of invited internationals and locals.
+With the monsoon season well underway plans were being formulated to return to Nepal and continue to assist with rebuild and ‘bounce back’.
+The expedition would involve local buses, jeeps, donkeys, a flight from Kathmandu to Phaplu and return from Lukla to Kathmandu; a lot of long distance hiking across the Himalayan foothills.